 As humans, we have a tendency to want to seek out the most direct route to our goals.
 And why not?
 Isn’t the most direct way the most efficient in the end?
 Sure it is.
 But as we all know, the waters we swim in are not always crystal clear.
 This goes especially for the fitness realm.
 You’ve probably had a friend or a Facebook article tell you that you should lift light weights for lots of reps, that carbs are the devil, or that you should keep eating the same and simply start exercising.
 Others may tell you that exercise doesn’t matter at all and all you need to do to achieve your wildest dreams is go vegan.
 So, do I need to lift weights?
 Do I need to chuck all of my bread in the trash?
-And is one more important than the other?
+Which one is more important than the other?
+Exercise or diet?

 The Importance of Diet